Role of rotations in Stern-Gerlach interferometry with massive objects: Semiclassical evolution of the angular DOF

 The phase accumulated during a gradient pulse of duration $T$ of the interferometer when the NV spin is in the state $|-\rangle$ and governed by a harmonic potential of frequency $\omega$ is given by

-where $\theta_i$ and $\dot{\theta}_i$ are the values of the angle and angular velocity at the beginning of the gradient pulse of duration $T$.
+where $t_i$ is the beginning time of the pulse and $\theta_i$ and $\dot{\theta}_i$ are the values of the angle and angular velocity at this time..
 The phase accumulated during a stage where the sipn is in the state $|0\rangle$ is \be \phi_0(T)=\frac{IT}{2\hbar}\dot{\theta}_i^2.\ee It follows that the accumulated phase during a harmonic dynamics is zero if $\omega T$ is an integer multiple of $\pi$.
-By calculating the evolution of the phase in the two paths together with the evolution of the phase space variables we obtain the result in Eq.~(\ref{eq:deltaphi_theta}) in the main text.
+By calculating the evolution of the phase in the two paths together with the evolution of the phase space variables we obtain the result in Eq.~(\ref{eq:deltaphi_ABC}).
+The expression for the phase uncertainty, Eq.~(\ref{eq:Deltaphi}) is obtained by calculating the average $\langle \delta\phi^2\rangle$ and assuming a normal distribution of the variables $\theta(0)$ and $\dot{\theta}(0)$, such that $\langle (\theta'(0)-\theta_0)^2\rangle=\Delta\phi^2$ and $\langle (\theta'(0)-\theta_0)^4\rangle=3\Delta\phi_0^4$, with the same rule applied to the expectation values of $\dot{\theta}(0)$.